sbalsam/CardinalityEstimation/README.md

 instead of the leftmost.
 This is again due to the way integers are stored in Python.
 As we don't have a fixed length, an integer always starts with a '1'.
 There are never 0-paddings on the left.
-This should also not be a problem, as the probabilites of having consecutive '0's on the left or on the right of the binary representation of integers should be the same, as long as the hash function distributes uniformly.
+This should also not be a problem, as the probabilities of having consecutive '0's on the left or on the right of the binary representation of integers should be the same, as long as the hash function distributes uniformly.
 For simplicity, I used Python's build in hash() function.
 The results indicate, that it should be good enough for my purpose.